jEnbuska/none-dux/README.md

 If you have an Object with thousands of Object entries and you are looping through them in an action, avoid the following 2 first patterns:

-<sub><sub>If you require further performance improvement **v11 (beta)** is 2-10 faster in most cases, and even 1000 faster in some cases like cleaning up removed references.
-It's performance benefits are turned off at old browsers like ie11 </sub></sub>
+If you require further performance improvement **v11 (beta)** is 2-10 faster in most cases, and even 1000 faster in some cases like cleaning up removed references.
+It's performance benefits are turned off at old browsers like ie11

 ```
 cosnt {values} = Object;